-Aside from your residence, your car could be among your most costly possessions.
-So it's unsurprising that many car owners choose to finance their vehicle via a loan, rather than purchasing the car upfront at full cost.
-The nature of vehicle financing has some insurance implications.
+For many Americans, a car is among their most costly purchases.
+So it's unsurprising that many car owners choose to finance their vehicle via an auto loan, rather than purchasing the car upfront at full cost.
+The nature of auto financing has some insurance implications.
 Failure to understand these differences can leave you vulnerable.

-Let’s explore the ins-and-outs of insuring a financed vehicle.
+Let’s explore how to get insurance for a financed vehicle.

 The amount of these values depends entirely on you, your credit score, and the dealership or bank with which you partner.
 As a general rule of thumb, try to get the shortest loan term with the lowest interest rate and the smallest car loan principal.

 Is insurance more expensive for financed vehicles?

 In short, no. While your insurance rate reflects many factors, it doesn’t increase or decrease only on the basis of the car's financed or leased status; it may instead be pricier — especially if you're used to carrying just the state-mandated minimum — due to your lender's requirement that you carry full coverage insurance for your financed vehicle.
 You also need to inform your insurance company if you’re financing the vehicle with a lienholder.